openfun/jitsi-box/README.md

 For the setup, please see the following **[SETUP](./SETUP.md)**

-The `Raspberry` runs the latest Raspbian OS, based on Debian 11 Bullseye.
+The `Raspberry pie` runs the latest Raspbian OS, based on Debian 11 Bullseye.

 Because Raspbian switched recently from Buster to Bullseye, there are still many bugs, especially regarding KMS drivers.